 2. TEST/QUIZ ACCOMMODATIONS:

-testing are easily facilitated online.
-Review Blackboard Tips for instructions on how to program extra time into Blackboard.
+Extended time can be easily facilitated in Blackboard.
+For information on how to program extended time into Blackboard, please review Blackboard Tips for instructions on how to program extra time into Blackboard.

-- LDB Alternative: Faculty can "copy" and use the Adaptive Release feature for specific group of students who cannot use the LockDown browser.
-This will allow students to complete the exam in blackboard without Respondus Lockdown Browser.
+LDB Alternative: Faculty use the Adaptive Release feature for individuals or a specific group of students who cannot use the Lockdown browser.
+This will allow students to complete the exam in Blackboard without Respondus Lockdown Browser.
 For additional instructions: Quick Start Guide - Respondus Lockdown Browser or contact firstname.lastname@example.org.

 If lecture content is being delivered via video presentations or web conferencing sessions, we encourage faculty to record and post those lectures for viewing outside of “class time.”
 Many students have unexpected barriers arise that may limit their ability to log in, listen and take notes during the scheduled class time.
 For example, students experience technical difficulties, visual and auditory processing limitations, an exacerbation of chronic health or psychiatric limitations, and they may be distracted as a result of caring for a child or family member during this time.